-The anemometer can then be placed on top of the mast and secured with the 2 mounting screws at the base of the sensor.
+The anemometer can then be placed on top of the mast

 The sensor must then be aligned to the geographic (true) north position.
-On the sensor is a sticker marked 'north'.
-Using a compass, turn the anemometer until the sticker is facing true north, then tighten the mounting screws.
+Using a compass, turn the anemometer until the sensor is facing true North.
+This should read 0 degrees on the TE-Wilbur screen.